 Prague Independent Film Festival is an annual event focusing on international independent cinema.
 Its purpose is to show outstanding independent films, recognize and support new filmmakers and to enhance awareness and understanding of cinematography as art among diverse audiences.

 Prague is a center of Europe, one of the most beautiful and charming places on earth.

 The film festival will take place at the end of August in various locations of Prague.
 Screenings will culminate with an award ceremony.
 The Grand Prix of the festival is The Golden Eagle.

-Our second festival was a great success, there were great films, interesting communication and lots of press coverage!
+Our third festival was a great success, there were great films, interesting communication and lots of press coverage!
 It was really great celebration and we are looking forward to our next edition!